LuisEnMarroquin/gh-pages-publish/README.md

 ### `SSHKEY`

-**Required** Your GitHub SSH access key, this is readed from GitHub Secrets.
+**Required** Your GitHub SSH access key, this comes from GitHub Secrets.

 Your repo secrets are at: `https://github.com/<username>/<repository>/settings/secrets`